Darsh1907/nth-fibonacci-using-matrices/README.md

-# Finding nth factorial using matrices
+# Finding nth fibonacci using matrices
-Finding nth factorial using Diagonalization of a matrix A and Powers of A
+Finding nth fibonacci using Diagonalization of a matrix A and Powers of A

 ## First lets see what is Diagonalization of any matrix A :-